UniMath/agda-unimath/src/foundation/univalent-type-families.lagda.md

 ### Inclusions of subuniverses into the universe are univalent

+**Note.** The proof relies on essential use of the univalence axiom.

 ```agda
 module _
   {l1 l2 : Level} (S : subuniverse l1 l2)